 We have been through a lot in 2020.
 From the COVID-19 pandemic to social unrest, the year is one that will live in infamy.
-And can only be described as [insert your own adjective here].
 Despite the upheaval and 2021 not coming soon enough, there were still some bright spots that came out of 2020.

 The pandemic helped reinforce our sense of community.
 As shelter–in–place measures began to loosen, we began disconnecting from technology and reconnected with our neighbors… from six feet away.
 Whether it was in a park or in a driveway, we dusted off lawn chairs to sit and talk with one another.
 Though conversations mostly revolved around the pandemic (how could they not?), these friendly dialogues harkened to days of yore, when life was simpler, slower, when people were nicer to one another.

 Yes, we still used technology in 2020, perhaps ever more so.
 Conference calls, distance learning, virtual happy hours, checking in with friends and family living in other parts of the world.
 Who knew that being physically distant from each other would bring us socially closer?

 As we learned new ways to communicate with others, we also began looking inward.
 A fascinating aspect to our time in quarantine has been how we found new creative outlets to spend our time.
 We stepped out of our comfort zones to try new hobbies.
 We learned crocheting and crafting, photography, gardening, even hosting podcasts, as well as all that bread baking.

 We spoke with six folks, from teachers to nurses, about how they embraced their creative sides during the pandemic.
 Here are their stories.